 So, if you want to increase your SEO with link building, then you will want to gather new links from as many referring domains and IPs as possible.
 Otherwise, gaining additional links from a website that already links to you will not impact your SEO as much as a new link from a new website.

 The Referring Domains report will give users a list of every domain that’s linking back to the queried domain.
-At the top of the report will be a TLD Distribution and Country table showing the most popular TLDs and geographic zones among the domain’s backlinks.
+At the top of the report will be a New and Lost Referring domains graph:

-Below these two preview boxes will be the complete listing of domains SEMrush found linking to the queried domain.
+Below the graph, will be the complete listing of domains Semrush found linking to the queried domain.
 The domains will be listed in descending order by the number of backlinks they send to the queried domain.

-The table can be sorted by total number of backlinks, Domain Score, or Trust Score.
-Sort by number of backlinks to find your competitor’s most generous partnership, and sort by domain or trust score to find domains that contribute the most valuable links that will make an impact on SEO.
+The table can be sorted by the total number of backlinks and Authority Score.
+Sort by the number of backlinks to find your competitor’s most generous partnership, and sort by Authority Score to find domains that contribute the most valuable links that will make an impact on SEO.

 You can also sort this table by First Seen and Last Seen date to look for your competitor’s oldest and most recent backlink partners.